tabholt/detecting_edgeworth_cycles/README.md

 3. Create a new environment (set of installed packages) from the provided environment yml file using

         conda env create -f replication_conda_environment.yml
+    **Note:** you will need to be in the repository main folder for this to work since it requires the yml file.
 4. Activate new environment using:

         conda activate edgeworth_replication_env